sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 (x-x*)^TH(x*)(x-x*) \geq 0
 $$

 In other words, the term $(x-x*)^TH(x)(x-x*)$ establishes the character of the stationary point, whether it is a minimum, maximum or saddle point.
 In practice, to determine the character of the stationary point $x*$ we need to check if the Hessian matrix $H(x*)$ is positive-definite, positive-semidefinite, negative-definite, negative-semidefinite, or indefinite, through the **eigenvalues of the matrix**.
 To calculate the eigenvalues of the matrix we have to solve the equation $det(H(x) - λ\mathbb{I}) = 0$.
-All in all, depending on the shape of the objective function $f$ and the eigenvalues of the Hessian matrix we can characterize it according to the following table :
+All in all, depending on the shape of the objective function $f$ and the eigenvalues of the Hessian matrix we can characterise it according to the following table :

 | f(x) is          | H(f(x*)) is        | Eigenvalues λ of H(f(x*)) are | Stationary point is              |
 |----------------------|------------------------|--------------------------------------|----------------------------------|